By Alexander Lobrano

 Mensae, 23 rue Mélingue, 19th Arrondissement, Tel.
 (33) 01-53-19-80-98.
 Metro: Pyrénées.
 Open Tuesday to Saturday for lunch and dinner.
 Closed Sunday and Monday.
 Lunch menu: 20 Euros, Dinner menu 36 Euros, average a la carte 35 Euros.www.mensae-restaurant.com

 Alexander Lobrano grew up in Connecticut, and lived in Boston, New York and London before moving to Paris, his home today, in 1986.
-He was European Correspondent for Gourmet magazine and has written about food and travel for The New York Times, the Wall Street Journal, the Guardian, Bon Appetit, Food & Wine, Saveur, Travel & Leisure and Conde Nast Traveler.
-He is the author of Hungry for Paris: The Ultimate Guide to the City’s 102 Best Restaurants (Random House), and a Contributing Editor at Saveur Magazine.
-His latest book, Hungry for France, was published by Rizzoli in April 2014.
-Visit his website, Hungry for Paris.
-(Photo by Steven Rothfeld)
+He has written about food and travel for The New York Times, The Wall Street Journal, The Guardian, Bon Appetit, Food & Wine, Travel & Leisure and Conde Nast Traveler.
+He is a Contributing Editor at Saveur and writes a weekly column on restaurants in French for the weekend magazine of Les Echos, France’s largest business newspaper.
+Lobrano is the author of Hungry for Paris: The Ultimate Guide to the City’s 109 Best Restaurants (Random House), which was published in a second edition in 2014, and Hungry for France, was published by Rizzoli in April 2014.
+Visit his website,www.alexanderlobrano.com (Photo by Steven Rothfeld)